mecid/mecid.github.io/_posts/2021-06-30-the-many-faces-of-buttons-in-swiftui.md

 As you can see in the example above, SwiftUI changes button appearance whenever we set the increased prominence.
 SwiftUI displays buttons with increased prominence by filling them with tint color.

 #### Conclusion
 There are a lot of new opportunities for customizing buttons both in SwiftUI and UIKit.
 New control size and prominence APIs will play a crucial role in styling SwiftUI buttons without implementing custom button styles.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!